 What is the day to day schedule?

 The final schedule is in development.
-Classes in Sydney will be five days per week for one week.
-Classes in Phnom Penh will be five days per week for two weeks with a long weekend off in the middle of the Cambodia trip for free travel.
+Classes in Sydney and Phnom Penh will run from the morning until early afternoon.
+In Phnom Penh, there will be a long weekend off in the middle of the trip for free travel.

 What will we be doing?